Introduction

 Privilege escalation providers

-Comtrya, as of version 0.9.0 and later, will support different providers for privilege escalation.
-Not all operating systems may support sudo or there is a preference for a different program to be used to escalate privileges, such as OpenBSD's doas which has a port that runs on multiple platforms or run0 which is now a part of systemd starting with version 256 and newer.
+Comtrya, as of version 0.9.0 and later, supports different providers for privilege escalation.
+Not all operating systems may support sudo and some users prefer different programs, such as OpenBSD's doas which is available on multiple platforms or run0 which is part of systemd in versions 256 and newer.

 In order to utilize different privilege providers, you must have a Comtrya.yaml